Bruno-Macedo/hacklab/Notes/OSCP_Wreath_THM.md

 The the following IP was provided by the friend as initial access to this accessment:
     - **10.200.105.200**

-This first machine forwards the connection to a second machine, where a webserver has been hosted.
+This first machine forwards the connection to a second machine, where a Git server has been hosted.
 In this network there is also a personal computer of the friend.

 During this assessment we were able to access the server where the website is hosted by exploiting a kwown vulnerability of the webserver *MiniServ 1.890*.
 In this access, we discovered two other IPs within this network: